Oliver Mbamara: Career

-Besides his previous pioneering roles such as the scripting and production of the ground breaking Nollywood/African classic film, This America, which emboldened and ushered in African filmmaking in the USA at the dawn of the century, Mbamara continues to blaze the trail, building bridges, and creating opportunities for African artists and content producers in African film and theater through his works and leadership in the African entertainment community in North America.
-He is the current president of the Nollywood Producers Guild USA, an association of like-minded film producers who represent, promote and protect the interests of Nollywood (Nigerian/African) producers and participants in African film, television, and entertainment media in North America while sharing and promoting African culture and creativity through the African perspective.
+Mbamara is the current president of the Nollywood Producers Guild USA, an association of film producers who aim to represent, promote, and protect the interests of Nollywood (Nigerian/African) producers and participants in African film, television, and entertainment media in North America while sharing African culture and creative works.

 Television production

 Mbamara has also delved into television production and created, wrote, and directed Cultures.
 Cultures aims at tolerance amongst differing cultures using humor.
 In it, an African chief sent from Africa by his kinsmen to bring a wife to their son Ozobio who has stayed too long in America without returning home, arrives America to find out that Ozobio is engaged to an American woman.
 The chief's persistence leads to a conflict of cultures with the American woman and ultimately to Ozobio's dilemma.
 Mbamara has now adapted the production to a webisodes billed to run as a weekly comedy drama series on his Youtube Channel under the title Zebrudaya in America (The Chronicles of Ozobio) featuring Nigeria and Africa's television legendary veteran comedian Chief Chika Okpala (MON) aka, Chief Zebrudaya Okorigwe Nwogbo, alias 4:30.
 The soundtrack of Culture was recorded and produced by Aguike, alias Allah-bama.